alfnielsen/vsc-base/vsc-organize-imports/README.md

 This extension can remove unused imports (From version 1.6)

-Set **removeUnusedImports** to true and optional add imports that you dont want to remove in **removeUnusedImportsExcludeList**
+Set **removeUnusedImports** to true and optional add imports that you don't want to remove in **removeUnusedImportsExcludeList**

 ### React import

 You will need to add 'React' for react project.

-React keywords is not used directly when the file contains jsx but its reuired by the ts compiler to have the import.
+React keywords is not used directly when the file contains jsx but its required by the ts compiler to have the import.

 **package.json:**